-Michele Anderson, Ph.D., CCC-SLP and/ or Nickola W. Nelson, Ph.D., CCC-SLP
+Led by Michele Anderson, Ph.D., CCC-SLP and/or Nickola W. Nelson, Ph.D., CCC-SLP

-Schedule an in-person seminar with the TILLS developers!
-They'll give you step-by-step training in administering and scoring the 15 subtests, conducting TILLS in a time-efficient way, and using TILLS to identify disorders.
-You can also choose from a list of other key topics for the speakers to cover in your seminar (see below).
+Get step-by-step training in administering and scoring the subtests, conducting TILLS in a time-efficient way, and using TILLS to identify disorders.
+You can also choose from a list of other topics for the speakers to cover.
 For a one-day seminar, choose two of the following modules to round out your session; for a two-day seminar, select 4-6 modules.

-- Exploring specific student profiles in more in depth (e.g., dyslexia) - Progressing from the TILLS profile to intervention decisions - Using TILLS district-wide, or for tracking student changes over time - Understanding the quadrant model, psychometric properties of the TILLS, or uses for research - Using TILLS with special populations such as students with autism spectrum disorders or mild intellectual disability - Gathering multiple perspectives from teachers, parents, students or others using the Student Language Scale http://www.brookespublishing.com/tills-training
+- Exploring specific student profiles in more depth (e.g., dyslexia) - Progressing from the TILLS profile to intervention decisions - Using TILLS district-wide, or for tracking student changes over time - Understanding the quadrant model, psychometric properties of the TILLS, or research uses - Using TILLS with special populations such as students with autism - Gathering multiple perspectives from teachers, parents, students, or others using the SLS